mnemonic-no/act-api-python/README.md

 This feature should be considered experimental and are subject to change.
 It is implemented client side and the backend does not have the notion of what a fact chain is at the moment, but the frontned will currently show the value in a more user friendly way.

+Also note that adding facts in a chain as shown above is NOT atomic, and might lead to inconsistencies if some of the facts does not pass validation in the backend.

 # Tests
 Tests (written in pytest) are contained in the test/ folder.
 Mock objects are available for most API requests in the test/data/ folder.